-UNDEAD are a good example of a 2D group that explores rock and jazz music and does so most of the times with high quality and in a tasteful way.
+UNDEAD are a good example of a 2D group that explores rock and jazz music and does so most of the time with high quality and in a tasteful way.
 Particularly Darkness 4, song released in the 2017 unit album, Destruction Road, is a song that will never get out of our head.
-This is a power ballad, a slow paced song with a major focus on piano melodies in the verses but, as the song progresses, rock takes over and emotional, shredding guitars take over and we are presented with a powerful and unique rock track.
+This is a power ballad, a slow-paced song with a major focus on piano melodies in the verses but, as the song progresses, rock takes over, and emotional, shredding guitars take over and we are presented with a powerful and unique rock track.

 Soma Saito “Kesho Sekai”